Property and traffic offences the most common types of crime

 Bicycles the most common stolen objects

 More than half of offences reported to the police were traffic offences.
 Three quarters of traffic offences are speed limit violations.
-About 498,000 traffic offences were committed in 2017 (does not include offences involving driving under the influence).
-A total of 224 persons were killed in traffic in 2017.
-The number of traffic fatalities was last as low as this in the 1940s.
-A fifth of traffic fatalities involve driving under the influence.
+About 510,000 traffic offences were committed in 2018 (does not include offences involving driving under the influence).
+In 2018, 226 persons were killed in traffic accidents.
+The last time that the number of traffic fatalities was this low was in the 1940s.
+About 13% of traffic fatalities involve driving under the influence.